lancekmyers/stu/README.md

     );
 ```

-Once you run `$ stu --model model.stu -o model.py`, you end up with a python containing a handful of functions.
+Once you run `$ stu build eight_schools_model.stu`, you end up with a python containing a handful of functions.
 Most importantly, a `mk_log_prob` function that accepts an arviz `InferenceData` object containing the relevant data, and returns the log probability function.
 Then you can use this function with blackjax to perform inference as usual.

 ```
-from model import mk_log_prob
+from eight_schools_model import mk_log_prob
 import arviz as az
 import jax